Ricoo/JSPixelEngine/README.md

 - Hitboxes for sprites
 - Filters and matrices for sprite manipulation
 - Sprite atlases system
-- Management of two or more canvas instances running at once
+- Management of two or more canvas instances running at once (to run a minimap for example)

 ### Usage

+##### 1. _First class_

-##### Create a class that extends JSPixelApp, and implement both initialize and frame functions
+Create a class that extends JSPixelApp, and implement both initialize and frame functions
 ```
 class Game extends JSPixelApp {
   constructor() {